ingmarboeschen/JATSdecoderEvaluation/Evaluation_get.stats_data/README.md

 - Skript 01: performs the comparison to Wicherts et al. (2012)
 - Skript 02_1: reproduces the analyses for the PDF article collection
 - Skript 02_1: reproduces the analyses for the XML article collection by *PLoS One* and *Frontiers in Psychology*
-- Folder *stats* contains the extracted statistical results as lists for *PLoS One* and *Frontiers in Psychology* articles anlaysed
+- The *stats*-folder contains the extracted statistical results per method for *PLoS One* and *Frontiers in Psychology* articles analysed